millanbrankovic/ui-toolkit/README.md

 ## A Little Responsive UI ToolKit for starting a new project

 My collection of small, responsive SCSS modular-based elements for use on any web project.
-It's a mobile first and Sass & Compass based UI ToolKit - semantically oriented - no classes such as `.row`, `.col`, `.columns`, `.large-4` or `.sm-4`.
+It's a mobile first and Sass & Compass based UI ToolKit - semantically oriented - **NO CLASESS** such as `.row`, `.col`, `.columns`, `.large-4` or `.sm-4`.

 **UIToolKity** includes some of the [CORE](https://github.com/millanbrankovic/UIToolKit/tree/master/sass/core) styles that are necessary for a consistent layout such as grid system, media queries, mixins, variables and functions, some of the [UI COMPONENTS](https://github.com/millanbrankovic/UIToolKit/tree/master/sass/components) (buttons, forms, alerts, drop-down menu), and some of the [BASE](https://github.com/millanbrankovic/UIToolKit/tree/master/sass/base) styles.